 Early-onset Parkinson’s, also known as young-onset, follows the same difficult diagnosis pattern as typical Parkinson’s disease but the individual is much younger.
-There is conflicting information on what age constitutes early-onset PD, but most agree a diagnosis under the age of 50 is considered Early-onset.
-On one hand, early-onset PD seems to progress more slowly and indicates a lower chance of dementia.
-On the other hand, higher rates of dystonia and dyskinesia typically can accompany early-onset PD.
+There is conflicting information on what age constitutes early-onset PD, but most agree a diagnosis under the age of 50 is considered early-onset.

 If you are experiencing symptoms, PAC recommends you consult a neurologist or movement disorder specialist as soon as possible.